waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Evidence:** I successfully bypassed a known warp at (4, 14) by following a long, specific path.
 New trainers (Granny, Sage) have appeared after I reached new areas.
     *   **Alternative Hypothesis:** The warps could be directional (i.e., their destination depends on the direction from which you enter the tile).
     *   **Test Plan for Alternative Hypothesis:** Find a safe tile adjacent to a known warp `PIT`.
 Step onto the `PIT` from one direction (e.g., 'Up').
 Reset.
 Approach the same `PIT` from a different direction (e.g., 'Left').
 If the destination is different, the hypothesis is confirmed.
 If it's the same, it's likely false.
+    *   **Confirmed Failure:** Attempting to battle the final Granny at (7, 5) results in a dialogue loop.
+Pressing 'B' exits the loop.
+This is not the way forward.
-    *   **Current Strategy:** Systematically test every single unmarked `PIT` warp, marking its source and destination, to build a complete map of the maze's connections.
+**New Strategy:** Systematically test every single unmarked `PIT` warp, marking its source and destination, to build a complete map of the maze's connections.
+The system warning about unmarked warps confirms this is the correct approach.
     *   **Untested Assumption:** All `PIT` tiles lead back to the start at (4, 14).
     *   **Test for Assumption:** The next time I step on an unmarked `PIT`, I must verify the landing coordinates.
 If it's not (4, 14), the gym is more complex than I thought.